ursatong/-SpoilerAlert/README.md

 When you click to show a spoiler, it will show all spoiler tweets from that account post before it.
 You can also specify to always show spoiler tweets from certain account.

+Remember, this is a very premature work that doesn't have any tests and is my first chrome extension.
+It is educational to me as a proof of concept but not really a product.

 #How to install
 In (chrome://extensions/), set it to "Developer mode", load unpacked extension" and choose chrome_ext/ folder.
 Or